netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 </rpc>
 ~~~

-If a txid value is specified for a leaf, and the txid value matches,
+If a txid value is specified for a leaf, and the txid value matches
+(i.e. is identical to the server's txid value, or found earlier in
-the leaf value is pruned.
+the server's Txid History), the leaf value is pruned.

 ~~~ xml
 <rpc-reply message-id="7"